Portadown relegated after defeat by Dungannon

 The game was marred by an injury to Coleraine defender Adam Mullan, who received treatment on the pitch for 10 minutes in the second half before being stretchered off.

-In the day's other 'top six' encounter, Cliftonville's Rory Hale and Paul Heatley of Crusaders both scored twice as Declan O'Hara's first game in temporary charge of the Reds ended with a point at Solitude.
+In the day's other 'top six' encounter, Paul Heatley of Crusaders scored twice, including a late leveller, as Declan O'Hara's first game in temporary charge of Cliftonville ended in a 3-3 draw at Solitude.

-In the bottom half of the table, Newry City surely ensured the preservation of their Premiership safety with that draw at home to Irish Cup finalists Ballymena United.
+In the bottom half of the table, Newry City surely ensured the preservation of their Premiership status with that draw at home to Irish Cup finalists Ballymena United.

 Darren Mullen's team sit three points above 11th-placed Dungannon but crucially enjoy a far superior goal difference to Dean Shiels' charges.